halka-org/state/README.md

 const counter = createStore(0);
 ```

 The library exports only one function i.e. `createStore`.
-You can use it to create a brand new store.
+You can use it to create a new store.

-`createStore` accepts only one parameter that is the initial state of the store.
+`createStore` accepts only one argument that is the initial state of the store.
 It can be anything a primitive value like number, string, boolean or an array or object.

 ### Using the store created